AI Use Cases/Manufacturing

 What is the timeframe to deploy AI workforce capacity planning?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve data mapping: connecting your SAP/Epicor, MES, and SCADA feeds to the platform.
 Weeks 3-6 focus on model training using 12-24 months of historical production and labor data.
 Weeks 7-9 include pilot testing on one production line with your shift supervisors and HR team.
 Weeks 10-14 cover full rollout and tuning.
-Most manufacturing clients see measurable results - reduced overtime, eliminated capacity gaps - within 60 days of go-live as the system begins learning your plant's unique patterns.
+A rollout like this is scoped to show measurable results - reduced overtime, eliminated capacity gaps - within 60 days of go-live as the system begins learning your plant's unique patterns.

 What are the key benefits of using AI for workforce capacity planning in manufacturing?